What is Ascorbic Acid?

 What is Ascorbic acid used for?

-Ascorbic acid (vitamin C) is used in people who do not get enough of the vitamin from their diets to avoid or treat low levels of vitamin C. There is no need for extra ascorbic acid in the majority of people who are consuming a regular diet.
-A condition known as scurvy may result from low vitamin C levels.
-Symptoms such as rash, muscle weakness, joint pain, tiredness, or tooth loss can be caused by scurvy.
+Ascorbic acid (vitamin C) is used to avoid or treat low vitamin C levels in people who do not get enough of the vitamin from their diets.
+However, there is no need for extra ascorbic acid in the majority of people who consume a regular diet.
+Low vitamin C levels may result in a condition known as scurvy, which can cause symptoms such as rash, muscle weakness, joint pain, tiredness, or tooth loss.

 Is Ascorbic acid good for you?